-On Sept 18, we will gather for a “Big Table” meeting, including discussion and a symposium in Sendai, at Tohoku University.
-At the Big Table, small groups will have a chance to share where they have seen and heard in the last two days with each other, and discuss the current issues in Tohoku, Japan, and other countries in the Pacific Rim.
+On Sept 18, we will gather for a “Big Table” meeting, including a symposium in Sendai, at Tohoku University.
+At the Big Table, small groups will have a chance to share what they have seen and heard in the last two days with each other and discuss the current issues in Tohoku, Japan, and other countries in the Pacific Rim.
 The symposium will include reflections on the last 25 years of the network, current needs for community design, and looking forward to the future of our work.
-We welcome all to attend The Big Table/symposium on Sept 18th in Sendai, including those who join the small group visits, along with people who join on Sept.
-18th only.
+We welcome all to attend The Big Table/symposium on Sept 18th in Sendai, including those who join the small group visits, along with people who join on September 18th only.

 Schedule & Important Dates:

-June 1: Details will be posted and shared about “small group” fieldwork options, and registration will open.
-While we will do our best to accommodate everyone’s preferences, we also ask for your cooperation and understanding, as we need to coordinate the small groups based on number of registered participants.
+- June 1: See details below about “small group” fieldwork options, and register accordingly.
+While we will do our best to accommodate everyone’s preferences, we also ask for your cooperation and understanding, as we need to coordinate the small groups based on the number of registered participants.

-September 18: Big Table Symposium and Poster Presentation Session in Sendai (International Institute of Disaster Sciences, Tohoku University) (detailed program to be announced)
+- September 18: Big-Table Symposium and Poster Presentation Session in Sendai (International Institute of Disaster Sciences, Tohoku University) (detailed program to be announced)